huwb/cambridge-gamegig-2019-workshop-unity/README.md

 You should see a component called *Player (Script)* appear on the Player gameobject in the Inspector, with a grayed out Script reference with the script name *Player* in the box.
 Single click the name of the script and it will highlight the referenced script in the *Project* window.
 Double click it and it should launch a script editor to view the script.

-The script should be a simple template that looks follows:
+The new script should be based on a simple template that looks follows:

 ```
 using System.Collections;